Long Summer Nights Spell Risk for Teen Drivers

 Pediatric Emergency Medicine Physician Dr. Anne Brayer shares this advice for parents and loved ones of teens, to help them be safer on the roads.

-Anne Brayer, M.D., associate professor of Pediatrics and Emergency Medicine and is a pediatric emergency room physician at Golisano Children’s Hospital at the University of Rochester Medical Center.
+Anne Brayer, M.D., is professor of Pediatrics and Emergency Medicine and pediatric emergency room physician at Golisano Children’s Hospital at the University of Rochester Medical Center.
 Brayer is the director of the Injury Free Coalition, Rochester chapter, which aims to reduce childhood injuries.
 Nothing would make her happier than making her job of treating children for avoidable injuries obsolete.